PUR recycling - Learn How to Recycle Polyurethane Foam - RUNI

 What is PUR (Polyurethane Foam)?

 PUR is an abbreviation of Polyurethane.
-PUR comes in a rigid or a flexible form.
+PUR comes in a rigid or flexible form.

-The rigid PUR foam is very efficient as insulation material for walls and panels in industrial buildings.
-It is used in insulated windows, cold stores, air barrier sealants, in domestic appliances and other industrial products.
+The rigid PUR foam is very efficient as an insulation material for walls and panels in industrial buildings.
+It is used in insulated windows, cold stores, air barrier sealants, domestic appliances, and other industrial products.

 How do you recycle PUR?

-Traditionally, PUR ended up in landfills, but it is possible to recycle the PUR foam.
-It can be done through reusing the ground and reprocessed material in new products, through chemical or mechanical recycling or finally the PUR foam can be used for energy recovery, as it is a raw material that can be used as a replacement for virgin fossil fuel.
+Traditionally, PUR ends up in landfills, but it is possible to recycle the PUR foam.
+It can be done by reusing the ground and reprocessing material in new products through chemical or mechanical recycling.
+The PUR foam can also be used for energy recovery, as it is a raw material that can be used as a replacement for virgin fossil fuel.

-Chemical recycling of PUR is when the PUR foam is broken down or dissolved in a chemical mixture.
-This could be in caustic solvents.
-After the dissolving of the PUR foam, and processing of the chemical mixture it is possible to obtain a kind of purified polyether.
+Chemical recycling of PUR is when PUR foam is broken down or dissolved in a chemical mixture like caustic solvents.
+After dissolving the PUR foam and processing the chemical mixture, it is possible to obtain a purified polyether.

-Mechanical recycling of PUR is when the compacted and degassed foam is heated and made into new pellets that can then be used for producing new materials.
+Mechanical recycling of PUR is when the compacted and degassed foam is heated and made into new pellets that can produce new materials.

-Energy recovery of used PUR is the last resort if recycling of the PUR is no longer possible.
-Then the compacted plastic foam can be sent to incineration to create heating and/or electricity.
+Energy recovery of used PUR is the last resort if recycling PUR is no longer possible.
+Then, the compacted plastic foam can be sent to incineration to create heating and/or electricity.

 Step-by-step: Using RUNI PUR recycling equipment

-When talking about recycling of polyurethane foam, a very important matter is the logistics of these processes.
-As all plastic foams, PUR contains a great percentage of air, which makes it very hard to handle, both when considering handling, sorting, storage and transport.
-This is why compaction is such an important matter when handling plastic foams.
+When discussing recycling polyurethane foam, a significant concern is the logistics involved in the process.
+PUR, like all plastic foams, contains a great percentage of air, which makes it very hard to handle, sort, store, and transport.
+This is why compaction is essential when handling plastic foams.
 Furthermore, PUR foam also contains an explosive gas that can create dangers when this plastic foam is handled.

 Step 1: Collect the waste

-First of all, the material needs to be collected and sorted, to make sure that all of the foam is PUR and that there are no nails/tape/wood pieces or other similar things together with the collected PUR foam.
+First, the material needs to be collected and sorted to ensure that all of the foam is PUR and that there are no nails/tape/wood pieces collected together with the PUR foam.

-One place PUR could be collected, could be in a production of PUR where offcuts or faulty production can take up quite a lot of space and focus.
-In this case it would make sense to gather as much of the PUR as possible and start compacting as soon as a bit of material has been collected.
-It is always recommended to compact as close to the source as possible to save in both manual labor, handling, transport, and logistics in general with this airy foam.
+You can collect PUR in a manufacturing plant where off-cuts or faulty products can take up quite a lot of space and focus.
+In this case, it would make sense to gather as much PUR as possible and start compacting as soon as the material has been collected.
+It is always recommended to compact as close to the source as possible to save the cost of manual labor, handling, transport, and logistics.

 PUR foam

-Another place where collection of used PUR could take place, could be in a recycling station.
-Here both private individuals and companies can drop off their used PUR foams, for these to be recycled.
-Here it also makes sense to compact as close to the source as possible - preferably next to the collection point, as it is very costly to transport the foam with air and gas inside.
+Another place you can collect used PUR is a recycling station.
+Private individuals and companies can drop off their used PUR foams for recycling.
+It is equally advisable to compact your collected PUR as close to your source as possible, preferably next to the collection point.
+This is because it is very costly to transport the foam with air and gas inside.

 Step 2: Compaction in the RUNI Screw press

 When the collection of the PUR takes place, the recommendation is to put a RUNI PUR screw compactor right next to the collection point.
 Depending on the quantity of material to be collected in each place, a screw compactor is designed for the compaction of the PUR foam.
-The RUNI screw compactor for PUR has various extraction points inside the closed system of the machine to make sure the explosive gas is extracted and handled correctly.
-The RUNI compactor's extraction system is then connected to the extraction system of the company or recycling station.
+The RUNI screw compactor for PUR has various extraction points inside its enclosed system.
+This is to ensure that the explosive gas is extracted and handled correctly.
+The RUNI compactor's extraction system is then connected to the company's or recycling station's extraction system.

 RUNI PUR Compactor

-When the foam is fed into the pre-crusher it is shredded into smaller pieces, and some of the gas is extracted here.
-The main gas extraction however takes place around the automatic jaws, which creates friction and the compaction.
-The PUR screw compactor has a lot of easy handling-equipment, as automatic start/stop function, control box and alarms to indicate if something needs adjusting.
-The process itself is continuous and as long as there is material in the machine, everything keeps working automatically, until there is no foam left to compact.
-The compacted PUR can then exit into endless bags, that are easy and safe to handle, and can be stacked on a pallet for transportation.
-This is a good solution, partially because the material can be toxic to get in close contact with, and because the foam, when compacted, turns into a kind of heavy dust, that is quite difficult to handle if not properly pushed into bags.
+When the foam is fed into the pre-crusher, it is shredded into smaller pieces, and some of the gas is extracted.
+The main gas extraction, however, takes place around the automatic jaws, which creates friction and compaction.
+The PUR screw compactor has a lot of easy-handling equipment, such as an automatic start/stop function, control box, and alarms to indicate if something needs adjusting.
+The process itself is continuous, and as long as there is material in the machine, everything keeps working automatically until there is no foam left to compact.
+The compacted PUR can then exit into endless bags that are easy and safe to handle and can be stacked on a pallet for transportation.
+This is a good solution, partially because the material can be toxic to get in close contact with and because the foam, when compacted, turns into a kind of heavy dust that is quite difficult to handle if not properly pushed into bags.

 compacted pur in bags